Passamaquoddy Pleasant Point Reservation

 Passamaquoddy Pleasant Point Reservation (Maliseet-Passamaquoddy: Sipayik) is one of two reservations of the federally recognized Passamaquoddy tribe in Washington County, Maine, United States.
 The population was 692 as of the 2020 census.

 The Passamaquoddy also reside on the Indian Township Reservation.

 Geography

 Sipayik is located near the Canada–United States border in Washington County, Maine on a peninsula with the Little River and Passamaquoddy Bay to the east and Cobscook Bay to the west.
-It borders Eastport and Perry, and according to the United States Census Bureau, has a total area of 0.6 mi^{2} (1.6 km^{2}).
+It borders Eastport and Perry, and has a total area of 0.6 mi^{2} (1.6 km^{2}).

 Demographics

 The ACS estimates 683 people and 258 households at Sipayik in 2019.
-Passamaquoddy tribal census rolls report a total of 2,005 tribal members.

-According to the ACS, in 2019 11.70% of residents were white; 84.04% Native American; 1.02% from other races, and 3.66% from two or more races.
-The median income for a household was an estimated $26,429.
-35.1% of families and 43.6% of the population had incomes below the poverty line, including 58.3% of those under age 18 and 28.8% of those age 65 or over.
+Passamaquoddy tribal census rolls report a total of 2,005 tribal members, while the ACS estimates 683 people lived in 258 households at Sipayik in 2019, of whom 84% were native and 12% were white.
+Median household income was $26,429, with 43.6% of the population below the poverty line, including 58.3% of those under age 18.